scriniariii/CTF-Write-Ups/Crackmes/vodeff's FindLicenseKey/README.md

 TABLE[(i + username[i]) % 0x3e]
 ```

-For each position i from 0 to 23:
+For each position [i] goes from 0 to 23:

-Read the username byte at that position: username i
+- Reads the username byte at that position: username[i]
-Add the position index: username i + i
+- Adds the position index: username[i] + i
-Reduce modulo 62 (the exact size of the table): % 0x3e
+- Reduces module 62 (the exact size of the table): % 0x3e
-Use the result as an index to pull a character from the substitution table
+- Uses the result as an index to pull a character from the substitution table

-At the end, the null terminator is appended:
+the null terminator is appended:

 ```c
 *(undefined1 *)(param_2 + local_20) = 0;
 ```

-### Why the modulus is 62
+### Why module 62?

-The table:
+This table:

 ```
 QAZPLWSXOKMEYDCIJNRFVUHBTGqpalzmwoeirutyskdjfhgxncbv1750284369
 ```

 has exactly 62 characters (26 uppercase + 26 lowercase + 10 digits = 62).
-The % 0x3e (62) guarantees that the calculated index always falls within the table's valid range, regardless of how large i + username i gets.
+The % 0x3e (62) guarantees that the calculated index always falls within the table's valid range, regardless of how large [i] + username [i] gets.

-## 4. Why the Username Needs to Be 24 Characters
+## 4. Why Does the Username Need 24 Characters

 This is a subtle point that isn't obvious at first glance, but it follows directly from analyzing the loop.